 - Swimming through the shallow waters is the best way to experience the El Boqueron Canyon.
 Although it’s an exhilarating experience, keep in mind that you will be swimming in currents and around rocks.

-Get Yours Here Read Our Review#13 – Antigua – A must visit place in Guatemala on the weekend!
+#13 – Antigua – A must-visit place in Guatemala on the weekend!

 Best Attractions

-- Arco de Santa Catalina is the recognizable, iconic arch that stands in the middle of the city.
-Built in the late 1600s, this bright yellow landmark connects a Catholic convent to a school but also symbolizes the entrance to Antigua.
+- Arco de Santa Catalina is the recognisable, iconic arch that stands in the middle of the city.
+Built in the late 1600s, this bright yellow landmark connects a Catholic convent to a school but also symbolises the entrance to Antigua.

 - Cerro de la Cruz is the tallest hill that looms over the entire city of Antigua.
 Marked by a tall cross at the summit, you’ll be able to see panoramic views of the city and volcanic backdrop.